 U.S. Savings Bonds.
 The POD beneficiary of a savings bond automatically becomes the bond's sole owner when the original bond owner dies.
 The beneficiary can do any of the following:

 To get a new bond showing the beneficiary as the owner, the beneficiary must complete the Treasury Department's Form 4000, Request to Reissue United States Savings Bonds.
-It's available from a bank or at www.treasurydirect.gov.
 As part of getting the bond reregistered, the beneficiary can add a co-owner or a POD beneficiary of his or her own.
 That's often a good idea.
 After the form is complete, the beneficiary must sign it in front of someone who is authorized to "certify" the signature.
 This isn't the same as notarization.
 Most banks have employees who are authorized certifying officers.
 Finally, the beneficiary must send the signed form, with a certified copy of the death certificate, to one of the Savings Bond Processing Sites listed on the form.

 Vehicles.
-If you've inherited a car that was registered in TOD (beneficiary) form, you'll need to get the vehicle reregistered in your name.
+If you've inherited a car that was registered in TOD (beneficiary) form (valid in some states), you'll need to get the vehicle reregistered in your name.
 It should be an easy process, involving a fill-in-the-blanks form and a small fee.
 You'll need to submit several documents to the state motor vehicles department, including:

 After you submit these documents and pay the small fee, the state will issue a new registration.
 For forms and instructions, contact your state's motor vehicles department.
 Try the agency's website first; you may find everything you need there.
 If the car wasn't paid for at the owner's death, the new owner inherits the debt as well as the car.

 Real estate.
-If you're transferring property left by a transfer-on-death deed (valid only in about a dozen states), the person who inherits the real estate must put something in the public land records showing that ownership has changed.
+If you're transferring property left by a transfer-on-death deed (valid in over half of the states), the person who inherits the real estate must put something in the public land records showing that ownership has changed.
 The office that keeps local land records goes by different names in different states; for example, in some places it's called the county recorder, in others the register of deeds.
 Not all states' laws set out a specific procedure for the beneficiary to follow.
 The ones that do require the beneficiary to record two documents:

 If the TOD deed named more than one beneficiary but not all of them survived the original owner, then the surviving beneficiaries must also record certified copies of the death certificates of the deceased beneficiaries.
-The fee to record these documents is usually modest, just a few dollars per page.
+There is usually a modest fee per page to record these documents.
 You can call ahead to find out.